The CEO Morning Routine That Carried Me Through My Hardest Year

 Leaders and teams run on inspiration.

-Holding space in the morning and evening to plan for and celebrate the positive in the day has been a powerful counter-balance to some of my natural perfectionist tendencies.
+Holding space in the morning and evening to plan for and celebrate the positive has been a powerful counterbalance to my natural perfectionist tendencies.

 Journaling also keeps me honest.
 It allows me to look back over years and realize how far I have come.